-I had some leftover quinoa in my fridge from yesterday and decided to make my Quinoa Fritters.
-As I was getting the ingredients ready, I realised that there was quite a bit of dairy in my recipe.
+I had some leftover quinoa in my fridge from yesterday and decided to make Quinoa Fritters.

 I had planned to add some continental parsley, but accidentally added in coriander.
 Easy mistake to make when they look so similar!
-Anyway, the coriander and chives worked really well together, so I have kept it in the recipe below.
+Anyway, the coriander goes really well chives.
+But you can experiment with other herbs.

 - 2-4 tablespoons coconut oil

 - 3 medium eggs (replace with mashed potato for vegan)